 Maybe you were told not to be anxious (right, like that ever works), or told not to feel a certain way and you learned to stuff things down or ignore it, even though you felt it physically (racing thoughts, tightness in your chest, rapid breathing, heart racing, etc).

-High functioning anxiety tends to play out in our relationships, work and in our inner thoughts.
+High functioning anxiety is still anxiety, and it tends to play out in our relationships, work and in our inner thoughts.

 If any of this sounds familiar, you’re not alone and it doesn’t have to keep being this way.